Uyanide/AuTUMoodle/README.md

     - `category_auto`

-      materials are organized into sub-directories based on their categories as defined in Moodle (e.g. Vorlesungen, Übungen, etc.).
+      entries are organized into sub-directories based on their categories as defined in Moodle (e.g. Vorlesungen, Übungen, etc.).
 This is done automatically.

     - `category_manual`

-      only the categories that matches one of the rules in the `config.rules.categories` will be processed, and the materials that matches one of the rules in `config.rules.files` will be specifically processed.
+      only the categories that matches one of the rules in the `config.rules.categories` will be processed, and the entries that matches one of the rules in `config.rules.entries` will be specifically processed.

-    - `file_auto`
+    - `entry_auto`

-      all materials are placed directly in the `destination_base` directory.
+      all entries are placed directly in the `destination_base` directory.

-    - `file_manual`
+    - `entry_manual`

-      only the files that matches one of the rules in `config.rules.files` will be processed.
+      only the entries that matches one of the rules in `config.rules.entries` will be processed.

-> [!IMPORTANT]
->
-> As described here and later in this section, a `file` actually stands for **a single entry** under a category in the "Download Center" page of a Moodle course.
-Therefore, a `file` can be either an actual file (e.g. PDF, ZIP, etc. which is in most cases), or a folder (containing multiple files), or anything else that can be selected and downloaded on that page.
-So all the rules configured for `file` will be applied to the matching **entries**, but not necessarily the actual files inside those entries.

   - `config` (optional)

     additional configuration based on the selected `config_type`.

-    - for `category_auto` and `file_auto`, this field is ignored.
+    - for `category_auto` and `entry_auto`, this field is ignored.
-    - for `files_manual`, only `rules.files` is considered.
+    - for `entry_manual`, only `rules.entries` is considered.
-    - for `category_manual`, both `rules.categories` and `rules.files` are considered.
+    - for `category_manual`, both `rules.categories` and `rules.entries` are considered.

   - `config.rules.categories`